kotatogram/kotatogram.github.io/index.md

 From [GitHub releases](https://github.com/kotatogram/kotatogram-desktop/releases) or [Telegram channel](https://t.me/kotatogram).
 If you have at least 1.0 version, there are also autoupdates.

-Currently there are builds for Windows and 64 bit Linux.
+Currently there are builds for Windows and 64 bit Linux, and AppImages for Linux.
 There are no plans to support other platforms for now.

 ## Where is the source code?